Bo’s Gun Shop

 PACKAGING:

-shipping container as the firearm.
+Of course the firearm MUST be unloaded.
+Also, if you are shipping ammunition you may NOT ship the ammunition in the same shipping container as the firearm.
 Include at least one magazine with the firearm and any magazines you need cleaned, repaired, or modified.
 If you have the original manufacturer’s shipping box (plastic or cardboard), wrap your firearm in either bubble wrap or heavy brown paper (like used for paper bags).
-Do NOT put tape directly onto the firearm!Place your firearm inside it’s original manufacturer’s container inside a second, unmarked box – do NOT use plastic shipping bags!If you do not have the original manufacturer’s box warp your firearm in heavy brown paper then bubble wrap the firearm with magazine installed in at least two thicknesses of bubble wrap and place inside a box.
+Do NOT put tape directly onto the firearm!
+Place your firearm inside it’s original manufacturer’s container inside a second, unmarked box – do NOT use plastic shipping bags!If you do not have the original manufacturer’s box wrap your firearm in heavy brown paper then bubble wrap the firearm with magazine installed in at least two thicknesses of bubble wrap and place inside a box.
 Seal all box joints with shipping tape.
 CLEARLY label the outside of the container with a shipping label and TAPE over the entire label with clear tape.
 The only markings on the outside of the exterior box should be your return address and my address.
+DO NOT LABEL AS.
+A FIREARM OR AMMUNITION!

 SHIPPING: